Counselling and Wellbeing

 Wellbeing workshops and series

-Healthy Relationships Series is a 5-week group for students to improve their relationship and communication skills for healthier relationships.
+• Healthy Relationships Series: A 5-week group for students to improve their relationship and communication skills for healthier relationships.

 Wellbeing resources

-Wellbeing Services has developed free wellbeing tip sheets, habit trackers, music mixes and more to support our students with their wellbeing.
+For free wellbeing tip sheets, habit trackers, music mixes and more to support your wellbeing, visit MyCQU for resources.

 Events

-Our Wellbeing Services team holds several wellbeing events in collaboration with campuses for students including University Mental Health Day & R U Ok Day.
+Our Student Wellbeing team holds several events in collaboration with campuses for students including University Mental Health Day & R U Ok Day.
+Check MyCQU for current events and more information.

 CQU offers social and emotional wellbeing counselling and services specific for our First Nations students.